 TRICARE Consumer Watch shows what Prime enrollees at your MTF say about their healthcare in the Health Care Survey of DoD Beneficiaries (HCSDB).
-Every quarter, representative sample of TRICARE beneficiaries are asked about their care in the last 12 months.
+Everv quarter, а representative sample of TRICARE beneficiaries are asked about their care in the last 12 months.
 Responses are adjusted for age and health status.
-Results from FY2013 to FY2015 are reported here.
+Results from FY2014 to FY2016 are reported here.
 Starting in FY2013, results include scores from surveys fielded in only three quarters.
 The survey for quarter four was canceled as a result of sequestration.

 The HCSDB includes questions from the Consumer Assessment of Healthcare Providers and Systems (CAHPS), a survey designed to help consumers choose among health plans.
-Benchmark data, from the National Committee for Quality Assurance (NCQA) for 2013, are used in calculating benchmarks.
+Benchmark data, from the National Committee for Quality Assurance (NCQA) for 2015, are used in calculating benchmarks.

-\ Significantly different from the benchmark (p< .05).
-See appendix for table data.
+^a Significantly exceeds benchmark (p<.05).